-Below is an analysis with regard to domain integration requirements (functional and non-functional).
+Below is an analysis with regard to driver requirements (functional and non-functional).

-The Fabric domain integration must satisfy the following functional requirements:
+The Fabric driver must satisfy the following functional requirements:

 - Fabric’s ordering service establishes a total-order of transactions within a channel.
 A Canton domain is based on a single channel.